jhoelzel/jhoelzel.github.io/_posts/2023-05-01-Headless-Services.md

 ---
 layout: post
 title: Kubernetes Headless Services
-subtitle: harness the power of Pod and container fields within containers
+subtitle: what are they and how can we use them
 categories: kubernetes
 tags: [kubernetes, kubernetes-services, kubernetes-headless-services]
 ---